Leaders Helping Future Leaders

 Benefactor Level: $10,000 or more

-Lifetime membership is granted to any individual who pledges a $50,000 gift or more to our 1959 Society.
+Lifetime membership is granted to any individual who pledges a gift through their estate to our 1959 Society.

 It is imperative to perpetuate the education of business leaders with an understanding of democratic and compassionate capitalism.